 What does ALL do?

-An outline of ALL’s outward-facing work can be found below.
+An overview of ALL's outward-facing work can be found below.

 ALL is able to bring the voice of both experts and practitioners to consultations with other organisations with influence in languages education, often underlining the practical and professional considerations (from the teacher's point of view) that need to be taken into account in policy-making.